Blackmore becomes first woman jockey to win Grand National - RFI

 Aintree (United Kingdom) (AFP)

-Rachael Blackmore became the first female jockey to win the Grand National on Saturday, coming home clear on Minella Times.
+Rachael Blackmore became the first female jockey to win the Grand National on Saturday, coming home clear on Minella Times in the world's most gruelling steeplechase which was first staged in 1839.

 The 31-year-old added National glory to her history-making exploits at Cheltenham last month with an inch-perfect ride.